How To Add Google Analytics In WordPress Site

 - Conversion- The actionable they completed

-How to Install Google Analytics on WordPress?
-(4 Ways)
+How to Install Google Analytics on WordPress - 4 Methods

-There are few different ways you can install Google Analytics on WordPress.
-These are briefed further.
+There are many different ways you can setup Google Analytics on WordPress.
+Few of them are briefed further in this article.
 But, before you do so, you are required to a have a Google account.
-If you have well and good, else you need to sign-up on google.com.
+If you have one already, well and good, else you need to sign-up on gmail.com.

-Once you have the Google account handy, visit https://analytics.google.com/.
+Once you have the Google account ready, visit https://analytics.google.com/.
 Login with your Google account credentials.

 Set up your Google Analytics account by following prompts that comes by.
-Once you are done creating an account for your site.
+Once you are done creating an account for your website.
 You need to find tracking code to paste in your website.

 - Click on "Admin" tab